snitch-org/snitch/README.md

  - Works with exceptions disabled, albeit with a minor limitation (see [Exceptions](#exceptions) below).
  - No external dependency; just pure C++20 with the STL.
  - Simple reporting of test results to the standard output, with coloring for readability.
+ - Test events can also be forwarded to a reporter callback, to support custom test reporting for CI frameworks (Teamcity, ...).
  - Limited subset of the [_Catch2_](https://github.com/catchorg/_Catch2_) API, including:
    - Simple test cases with `TEST_CASE(name, tags)`.
    - Typed test cases with `TEMPLATE_LIST_TEST_CASE(name, tags, types)`.